statycc/loop-fission/README.md

 | `--prog_filter` | include programs (comma-separated list):<br/>`3mm`, `bicg`, `deriche` ...    | _not set_  |
 | `-h`, `--help`  | show help message and exit                                                   | _not set_  |

+## About benchmark transformations

+In this repository, transformations of benchmarks have already been applied in the appropriate directories (`fission` and `alt`).
+The section on reproducing results focuses solely on how to measure differences between different versions of the benchmark programs.
+This section will discuss briefly how these different benchmark versions are obtained in the first place.

+- The benchmarks in `fission/` have been transformed manually following our loop fission algorithm.
+These transformations are not reproducible mechanically.
+The programs have been parallelized by hand.
+We prefer the manual approach since automatic parallelization of while loops is not supported natively by OpenMP, nor any tool we are aware of.
+Programs with for loops could automatically parallelized.

+- The benchmarks in `alt/` are the results of applying automatic transformation using [ROSE compiler](http://rosecompiler.org/).
+  They are also automatically parallelized using the same tool.
+Some programs fail during these transformation steps, in which case we measure no difference.
+Because the tool transforms all code, including the timing code of the benchmark template, as last step we restore the original benchmark template.
+This can be done mechanically, for the most part, but manual inspection of the results is still required.
+The detailed steps for re-generating the `alt` files can be found [here](/utilities/rose-check/readme.md).